LTD Acceptable Securities

 All securities posted as collateral are subject to “haircuts”.
 The size of the haircut is influenced by the tenor of the bond being pledged by the Clearing Member the nature of the security and an FX haircut.
 Haircuts are typically smaller for bonds with shorter maturities and higher for securities with longer tenors.

-Click here to find details on the various securities that we accept at LCH Ltd as cover for initial margin.
+Details on the various securities that we accept at LCH Ltd as cover for initial margin available from the link below.

 The above link refers to securities collateral acceptable to LCH Ltd as initial margin cover for business cleared.
 Certain European regulators have agreed that OTC instruments registered with LCH Ltd should be exempt (following Directive 2000/12/EC of 20 March 2000) from credit equivalent amount add-on.
 Any such exemption applies to LCH Ltd Clearing Members only where initial margin requirements are met with cash or Government Securities acceptable by LCH Ltd. Clearing Members are responsible for ensuring that they comply fully with all regulatory requirements.